 Rain barrels can vary in set up and style, but their overall design and operation is the same.
 According to Cornell Cooperative Extension, a pre-made rain barrel costs $100 to $150, and you can make one yourself for much less.

-Two smaller holes are cut into the side of the barrel -- one near the top and one near the bottom.
-The top one serves as an overflow outlet for times when the barrel fills up.
+Two smaller holes are cut into the side of the barrel – one near the top and one near the bottom.
+The top hole serves as an overflow outlet for times when the barrel fills up.
 Many rain barrel owners choose to direct this overflow into their lawn with a length of hose.
 The bottom hole has an attached hose bib and allows the barrel owner to access the water in the barrel.

 How This Helps

-If several hundred gallons of water rush into the sewage system from a single 1,000-square-foot roof, imagine how much water flows into it from a typical neighborhood.
+If several hundred gallons of water rush into the sewage system from a single 1,000 square foot roof, imagine how much water flows into it from a typical neighborhood.

-In a natural system, the water hits the ground, filters through the soil and percolates back into underground reservoirs, and then slowly re-enters waterways.
-In a city, paved streets, parking lots and driveways create a block in this natural cycle.
-Instead of slowly finding its way back to streams and rivers, the rain water quickly runs off into waterways or washes into sewage systems.
+In a natural system, rainwater hits the ground, filters through the soil and percolates back into underground reservoirs, and then slowly reenters waterways.
+In a city, paved streets, parking lots and driveways create a blockage in this natural cycle.
+Instead of slowly finding its way back to streams and rivers, the rainwater quickly runs off into waterways or washes into sewage systems.

 Water Conservation Benefits

 Using water from rain barrels helps conserve water.
-Rather than using water from the municipal utility to water the lawn or wash the car during dry periods, the person with a rain barrel can instead use stored rainwater.
+Rather than using municipal water to water the lawn or wash the car during dry periods, the person with a small rain barrel can instead use stored rainwater.

-Using the Water
+Using Rain Barrel Water

 Rain barrel water should be used only in the garden and never for drinking.
 Some concerns have been raised about the safety of using rain barrel water on vegetable gardens because chemicals leaching from roofing tiles can be taken up by the plants and animal waste can get into the water.
-To reduce the likelihood of any contamination, reduce rain barrel water use on edibles once fruit begins to set and before harvest time.
-Also take steps to reduce mosquito growth in rain water barrels.
+Chemicals can get washed into rain barrels, and insects and pathogens can breed in standing water, notes University of Arkansas Cooperative Extension Service.